Hilbert's fifth problem: Formulation of the problem

 A modern formulation of the problem (in its simplest interpretation) is as follows:

 An equivalent formulation of this problem closer to that of Hilbert, in terms of composition laws, goes as follows:

 In this form the problem was solved by Montgomery–Zippin and Gleason.

 A stronger interpretation (viewing G as a transformation group rather than an abstract group) results in the Hilbert–Smith conjecture about group actions on manifolds, which in full generality is still open.
 It is known classically for actions on 2-dimensional manifolds and has recently been solved for three dimensions by John Pardon.

 Solution

-The first major result was that of John von Neumann in 1933, for compact groups.
+The first major result was that of John von Neumann in 1933, giving an affirmative answer for compact groups.
 The locally compact abelian group case was solved in 1934 by Lev Pontryagin.
 The final resolution, at least in the interpretation of what Hilbert meant given above, came with the work of Andrew Gleason, Deane Montgomery and Leo Zippin in the 1950s.

 In 1953, Hidehiko Yamabe obtained further results about topological groups that may not be manifolds:

 It follows that every locally compact group contains an open subgroup that is a projective limit of Lie groups, by van Dantzig's theorem (this last statement is called the Gleason–Yamabe Theorem in Tao (2014)).